November 21, 2024

 Split, the largest city in the region, is a vibrant mix of ancient history and modern life.
 At the heart of Split lies Diocletian’s Palace, a UNESCO World Heritage Site and one of the best-preserved Roman monuments in the world.
 Built by the Roman Emperor Diocletian in the 4th century, this immense palace complex is now a bustling hub with shops, restaurants, and apartments within its walls.

+The Peristyle Square and the Temple of Jupiter are other iconic spots within the palace, reflecting the grandeur of Roman architecture.
+A short walk from the palace will bring you to Riva, the city’s iconic seafront promenade.
 Another landmark is Marjan Hill, often called the green lungs of the city.
-Offering panoramic views of Split, the sea, and nearby islands, it’s an ideal spot for nature lovers and those looking for a peaceful retreat with a touch of adventure.
-Marjan is home to several ancient churches and hermitages, making it a spiritual sanctuary for centuries.
+Offering panoramic views of Split, the sea, and nearby islands, it’s an ideal spot for nature lovers.
+Marjan is also home to several ancient churches and hermitages.

 Trogir: A UNESCO Treasure